State of Hawaii

 As would be expected of an isolated island chain, seabirds are one of the most conspicuous groups of birds present, and many of the 80 species recorded so far can be seen even in the Main Islands.
 Albatross, Frigatebirds, Boobies, Terns, Noddies, Tropicbirds, Shearwaters and Petrels, including the endemic Newell’s Shearwater and Hawaiian Dark-rumped Petrel can all be seen with relative ease from land.
 A pelagic from one of Hawaii’s harbours will provide better views of the breeding species, as well as increase the chance of spotting some of the scarcer and rarer migrant seabirds that do not breed in Hawaii, but pass through to and from their breeding/wintering grounds.

 Only one species of Shorebird breeds in Hawaii – the Hawaiian Black-necked Stilt, an endemic sub-species and can be found on all the Main Islands.
-Many species of both American and Eurasian shorebirds have been recorded in the Islands, some annually and some just once, but almost anything is possible, borne out by the impressive number seen – 46 species.
+Many species of both American and Eurasian waders have been recorded in the Islands, some annually and some just once, but almost anything is possible, borne out by the impressive number seen – 46 species.
 The endemic Hawaiian Coot and Hawaiian race of the Common Moorhen are also easily seen on ponds and wetlands around the State.

 The most amazing evolution was that of the Hawaiian Honeycreepers (family Fringillidae, subfamily Drepanidinae); which exposed to a variety of food sources and habitat types evolved into more than 50 unique species and sub-species.
 At least three other families of passerine also evolved including Thrushes, Flycatchers and Warblers.
-The Australian Honeyeaters (family Meliphagidae) also reached Hawaii and radiated into many species.
+The Australasian Honeyeaters (family Meliphagidae) also reached Hawaii and radiated into many species.

 Birders to Hawaii today still have an opportunity to see some of the World’s rarest and most beautiful species.
-As well as the numerous wetland species and seabirds there are over twenty five extant endemic forest species including a Buteo Hawk (Hawaiian Hawk); a Corvid (Hawaiian Crow); two Thrushes (Puaiohi and Omao); an Owl (Hawaiian Short-eared owl) and the amazingly varied honeycreepers such as I’iwi, ‘Apapane, ‘Akiapola’au, ‘Amakihi, Palila and ‘Akohekohe.
+As well as the numerous wetland species and seabirds there are over twenty-five extant endemic forest species including a Buteo Hawk (Hawaiian Hawk); a Corvid (Hawaiian Crow); two Thrushes (Puaiohi and Omao); an Owl (Hawaiian Short-eared owl) and the amazingly varied honeycreepers such as I’iwi, ‘Apapane, ‘Akiapola’au, ‘Amakihi, Palila and ‘Akohekohe.

 Birding in Hawaii is generally easy, with most areas accessible by road or path.
 Nearly all the endemic forest birds are confined to the higher elevation native forests, where mosquitoes carrying avian Malaria are fewer, but in some areas these birds can be seen at lower elevation and in non-native vegetation.
 Many of the lowland wetlands, ponds and reservoirs, coastal areas with high bird populations and important forest areas are contained within National Parks, Special Protection Areas or National Wildlife Refuges and help to protect Hawaii`s unique flora and fauna, whilst also giving visitors the chance to see native species.